jrmidkiff/Must-Remember/README.md

         End If
     End If
     Debug.Print File_Location

     import_subroutine ("BOY") 'Run the import subroutine for BOY import_subroutine ("EOY") 'Run the import subroutine for EOY, etc. etc. import_subroutine ("Hires")
     import_subroutine ("Promos")
     import_subroutine ("Terms")
     import_subroutine ("Applicants")

+    Call Create_Categories 'This will run the Create_Categories subroutine, but it needs to start with "call"

     MsgBox "Import Module has concluded.
 Check to be sure the records totals line up with the excel sheets. " & _ "If there were any tables in the database with these table names already, the data was appended to them and you probably do not want that." & _
     Chr(13) & Chr(13) & _